 Program Description

 Gymnasts are placed in competitive levels according to age, skill, interest, and commitment.
 Progression to the next competitive level is at the discretion of their coaches.
 RhythMix coaches are committed to determining the best level for each gymnast at each stage of her development in the sport.
-The ultimate goal of RhythMix coaches is for each gymnast to reach her full potential in rhythmic and to love and enjoy the sport for a lifetime.
+The ultimate goal of RhythMix coaches is for each gymnast to reach her full potential in rhythmic and to love and enjoy this sport for a lifetime.

 Level 5 is the most advanced compulsory level.
-The floor and three apparatus routines may be compulsory or optional.
+Level 5 gymnasts compete with three apparatuses in addition to floor routine, and a mandatory group routine.
 Level 5 gymnasts can share a routine with other gymnasts or may have an individual routine choreographed.
-Level 5 gymnasts compete with three of the rhythmic apparatuses in addition to the floor (free hand) exercise.
+Level 5 gymnasts compete at local, invitational, State and Regional meets.

 Level 7 is designed to prepare the gymnasts for the advanced skills of the FIG Program.
 The difficulty values for Level 7 skills are based on the current FIG Code of Points.
 Level 7 gymnasts compete with three of the rhythmic apparatuses in addition to the floor (free hand) exercise.